mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io/

 == Changelog ==

+= 2.2.40.0 =
+* New: "WooCommerce Added to cart" trigger.
+* Enhancement: Only send email after user registration if password isn't set.
+* Updated JS libraries.
+* Fixed bug where all mailerlite groups weren’t returned.
+* Fixed bug where mailchimp merge tags weren’t working in custom email template.
+* Added filters to disable email notification to user and admin after registration.
+* Added filter to disable VideoToImage.

 = 2.2.39.2 =
 * Added support for changing facebook API version from a UI.